-Just recently my old Honda City broke down just when I was about to park it at a barbers shop near a 7/11 not far from my home.
-At the exact spot where the car stopped there was a lottery vendor, and this lady had a customer.
-First, they looked a bit shocked by my awful parking, but when they saw that the car was overheated and me going to 7/11 to buy some water for the cooler they both started to write down the number of my license plate.
+Only recently, my old Honda City broke down just when I was about to park it at a barbers shop near a 7/11 not far from my home.
+At the exact spot where the car stopped, there was a lottery vendor, and this lady had a customer.
+First, they looked a bit shocked by my awful parking, but when they saw that the car was overheated and me going to 7/11 to buy some water for the cooler, they both started to write down the number of my license plate.

 –What’s the number of your license plate hihihi?

 Some monks recommended that we buy a silvered coloured car.
-Lucky us that we wanted the same.
-Well, 14 years later it is still working.
-We did get the blessing and sprinkling of the car.
-Thai people can be very pragmatic though.
-If they disagree with the colour suggested by the monks they might buy whatever color of the car they prefer, but to be on the safe side they will have a sign on the car saying that this is not a white car, it is a black car or!
-That would please both sides, monks and car owner.
+Lucky for us that we wanted the same.
+Well, 14 years later, it is still working.
+We did get the blessing and sprinkling of the vehicle.
+Thai people can be very pragmatic, though.
+If they disagree with the colour suggested by the monks, they might buy whatever colour of the car they prefer, but to be safe, they will have a sign on the car saying that this is not a white car, it is a black car or!
+That would please both sides, monks and car owners.

 Anyhow, I always found the perspective that something unlucky can anticipate something good as a bit charming.
-In Europe, I remember often hearing people worrying that something bad would happen to them after they had some luck or a stroke of success.
+In Europe, I remember often hearing people worrying that something terrible would happen to them after they had some luck or a stroke of success.
 So when in Thailand, take your chances to buy lottery tickets when “shit happens”.